Our mission is to find a cure for epilepsy, by promoting and funding patient-focused research.

-CURE launches SUDEP Signature Research Program.
-CURE funds first SUDEP research grant to Carl L. Faingold, PhD.
+CURE launches SUDEP Signature Research Program and funds first SUDEP research grant to Carl L. Faingold, PhD.

 To increase SUDEP awareness in the medical community, CURE and the American Epilepsy Society (AES) co-host the first SUDEP workshop at the annual AES meeting.

-Before CURE's involvement, physicians often didn't warn patients and caregivers about SUDEP.
+Before our involvement, physicians often didn't warn patients and caregivers about SUDEP.
 This workshop was a step toward broader information and patient knowledge.

 CURE grantee Dr. Walter St. John shows that seizures can profoundly depress respiratory function in an animal model and potentially account for SUDEP.

 A CURE funded study provides evidence that Prozac® (fluoxetine) can reduce respiratory arrest in SUDEP-prone mice, paving the way for further research in this field by Dr. Faingold and others.

 CURE starts its first multi-year, multi-investigator research program with funding from the Department of Defense to study Post-Traumatic Epilepsy (PTE).